Visiting the Spired Community Church, Stowe, Vermont: The Resonance of Quintessential New England Neoclacissism

 Perhaps because, when I went inside, its interior design seemed to typify the space for the common sense, town hall type of meetings out of which New England self-government emerged, centuries back.

-Perhaps because its interior notice board, announcing a series of studies on 'better': a keyword in the Epistle to the Hebrews, apparently on the surface reflecting simple, Biblical exegesis rather than of media-political eisegesis on behalf of vested interests.
+Perhaps because its interior notice board, announcing a series of studies on 'better': a keyword in the Epistle to the Hebrews, apparently on the surface reflective of simple, Biblical exegesis rather than of media-political eisegesis on behalf of vested interests.

 Here in the shadow of Mount Mansfield, Vermont's highest peak, in a picturesque village in a state which leans neither west toward New York nor east toward New Hampshire (both of which had designs on the territory of Vermont in Colonial times): like Mount Mansfield the spire of Stowe Community Church seems to aspire upward instead!
 Unlike neighbouring New York, Massachusetts and New Hampshire, Vermont was never a Colony, its collective roots being instead in the Republic of Vermont, which existed from 1777 until 1791.